kgobakis/CMDRolePlayingGame/with_spring/README.md

 Personal Comments:

 Most of the game is running in a while loop so my testing reflects only basic operations in the overall game.
+The project is not easily extensible given that it was programmed within very constrained while loops.
+It could extend to allow more than one player to play and for more enemies to exists.